YileC928/final-project-covid-twitter/README.md

 `cdc_twitter_since_2020.json`: All CDC Tweets from 2020-01-01 to 2021-02-22

-`State` folder: This folder contains 51 json files documenting all Tweets that mention the term 'COVID' in each governor's Twitter
+`governor` folder: This folder contains json files documenting all Tweets that mention the term 'COVID' in each governor's Twitter

 `covid-data-by-state.csv`: COVID data by states from 2020-01-01 to 2021-02-22, including confirmed and deathes